 “Insanity is repeating the same mistakes and expecting different results.”
 Ironically, although often attributed to Albert Einstein, this sentiment first appeared in writing in a 1981 Narcotics Anonymous pamphlet.
 The substance abuse treatment paradigm most often used today does just that: it makes the same mistakes again and again, yet continues to expect that the outcome will be sobriety.

 In contrast, seeing the person as an individual rather than an addict enables a treatment approach that considers all of the factors that contribute to the person’s behavior.
 Rather than focusing on the patient’s character, their personality, and even their DNA, an effective treatment program begins with a correct diagnosis of the patient’s mental illness and an identification of their emotional challenges.

 With a correct diagnosis, treatment can be what each patient really needs.
 With a personalized treatment plan, it may no longer be necessary to treat drug addiction with yet another drug.
-It may no longer be required for the patient to self-medicate or to turn to maintenance medications.
+The patient no longer has to self-medicate or to turn to maintenance medications.
 It may no longer be necessary to treat drug addiction as a life sentence.
 Instead, we can see addiction for what it is: the symptom of a treatable underlying condition.

 It’s time to shine a spotlight on invisible patients.
 Drug treatment programs must provide patients with a dignified path to wellness that acknowledges the role that mental illness plays in substance abuse.